Enlargement of the eurozone: French overseas territories

 The CFP franc is currently used as a euro pegged currency by three French overseas collectivities: French Polynesia, Wallis and Futuna and New Caledonia.
 The French government has recommended that all three territories decide in favour of adopting the euro.
 French Polynesia has declared itself in favour of joining the eurozone.
 Wallis and Futuna announced a neutral standpoint, that they would support a currency choice similar to what New Caledonia chooses.

 However, New Caledonia has yet to make a decision.
 Following an independence referendum held in November 2018, their opinion on whether or not to adopt the euro depended on the outcome.
 The result in 2018 was to stay with France, as confirmed later in 2020 and 2021 referendums.

 If the three collectivities decide to adopt the euro, the French government would make an application on their behalf to the European Council, and the switch to the euro could be made after a couple of years.
 If the collectivities fail to reach a unanimous decision about the future of the CFP franc, it would be technically possible to implement an individual currency decision for each territory.

 Northern Cyprus

 Northern Cyprus is legally part of the EU, but European law is suspended due to the region being under the control of the Turkish Republic of Northern Cyprus, which the EU does not recognise.
 The North uses the Turkish lira instead of the euro, although the euro circulates alongside the lira and other currencies.
 If the Cyprus dispute is resolved in a manner that results in a single Cypriot state rather than formal acceptance of the status quo, the euro would become the currency of the whole island.

 As a consequence of the ongoing Turkish currency crisis, some Northern Cypriot economists are calling for the region to adopt the euro to curb the high inflation and switch to a stable currency.

+A majority, 63.27%, of Northern Cypriots believe that Northern Cyprus should switch to the euro, while 36.73% do not support this view.